 Take Action 2021

-Include “Constituent: Support Second Train” in the subject line of an email or in the first sentence of a voicemail
+Include “Constituent: Support for TCMC Second Train” in the subject line of an email or in the first sentence of a voicemail

 Share how the Second Train will help you

 Encourage them to support funding for the Second Train in the bonding bill

 Some of us can be a bit apprehensive about contacting our legislators.
 Don’t worry!
 Legislators want to hear from their constituents.
 Click here for tips.